Table of Contents

 The next level is the debugging level.

 So you can see how everything is so simple but anyways informational messages are normally enabled in production.
-And for us, with functional test automation, we’re actually going to use it for our bog logger and of course I’ll teach you about that later but what that basically means is that we’re using the info logging to represent our manual test steps the warn logger level.
+And for us, with functional test automation, we’re actually going to use it for our bug logger and of course, I’ll teach you about that later but what that basically means is that we’re using the info logging to represent our manual test steps.